JanHerca/urantiapedia/output/wikijs/en/article/Sue_Tennant/Toward_a_Global_Theology.md

 If religions differ so greatly, is there nothing we have in common?
 After twenty years of studying religion and people, I think I am starting to understand something fundamental about truly religious people, in spite of their different beliefs.
 They are _devoted_ people.
 Religionists are _wholehearted_ people, dedicated to what they view as supremely valuable. _Religionists are devoted wholeheartedly to supreme values_.
 In my experience, their devotion is dependable, reliable, and most often, loving and compassionate.
 Their devotion is self-forgetful.
 Even the devotion of supposedly irreligious parents for their children, or an atheist for a social cause, borders on the religious.
 When this devotion is misguided it produces fanaticism and, of course, that's one of the unfortunate down sides of religion.
 But having discovered what I think is the essential quality of religious people, it is easy for me to see how religionists profoundly impact the world.
 The power of effective religious leadership can change the course of history.
 And it is also easy for me to understand, when supreme values become distorted, how impossible it is for some religionists to get along.

 > The religions of authority can only divide men and set them in conscientious array against each other; the religion of the spirit will progressively draw men together and cause them to become understandingly sympathetic with one another.
 The religions of authority require of men uniformity in belief, but this is impossible of realization in the present state of the world.
 The religion of the spirit requires only unity of experience — uniformity of destiny — making full allowance for diversity of belief.
 The religion of the spirit requires only uniformity of insight, not uniformity of viewpoint and outlook.
 The religion of the spirit does not demand uniformity of intellectual views, only unity of spirit feeling.
-The religions of authority crystallize into lifeless creeds; the religion of the spirit grows into the increasing joy and liberty of ennobling deeds of loving service and merciful ministration. ([UB 155:6.9](/en/The_Urantia_Book/155#p6_9))
+The religions of authority crystallize into lifeless creeds; the religion of the spirit grows into the increasing joy and liberty of ennobling deeds of loving service and merciful ministration. (<a id="a68_918"></a>[UB 155:6.9](/en/The_Urantia_Book/155#p6_9))

 In nature, diversity ensures versatility and versatility ensures survival.
 This may also be true of religion.
 Many elements of society are converging for increased effectiveness and efficiency to survive.
 In his book, _The Global Paradox_, futurist John Naisbatt writes about the impending convergence of communications technologies which will facilitate a new global code of conduct to protect basic human rights.
 Over time, he says, all communities will be held to the same standard of behavior.
 Those that do not do so will be held to account by the rest of the international community.
 When the world is watching, he observes, a community's behavior is influenced by the anticipated reaction of its economic allies.
 If economic power is the leverage of social action, is not moral power the leverage of religious ecumenism?
 And does not the world appear to cry out for bold moral and spiritual leadership?